amandadwal/amandadwal.github.io/_pages/resources.md

 nav_order: 3
 ---

-## Applications/tools that I love to use and support-
+## Applications/tools that I use and support-

 Most of these are free, for some there is a paid pro version but there is no need to use that for most of us.